pnp/cli-microsoft365/docs/manual/docs/cmd/spo/search/search.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To execute a search query, you have to first log in to SharePoint Online using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Execute search query to retrieve all Document Sets (ContentTypeId = _0x0120D520_) for the English locale